This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Jean Armour Burns Trust

-The Jean Armour Burns Trust makes part of its annual income available each year to organisations and ASL Schools in local communities to celebrate the life and works of Robert Burns.
+The Jean Armour Burns Trust makes part of its annual income available each year to organisations and ASN Schools in local communities to celebrate the life and works of Robert Burns.

 Kells Trust